codewithMycah/link-in-bio/README.md

-# static-html-template
+# Link in Bio

-Use this template to create static HTML websites and deploy them on Render.
+Created a Linktree webpage that has profile picture and social media links using HTML and CSS.
+Webpage has been deployed using Render.